Thank you for taking part in HSE 2023

 What will happen to my personal details?

-We take great care to protect the confidentiality of the information people give us.
+We take great care to protect the privacy of the information people give us.
 We take careful steps to ensure that the information is secure at all times.
 Your identity will be known only to certain members of the NatCen, UCL and NHS Digital research teams.
 We will handle your data in accordance with data protection legislation.
 The survey report is anonymised: results will not be presented in a form which reveals your identity.
-Once the survey results have been published, we would not be able to change those results by removing individual information.
-However, you can request that your personal data is deleted at any time.
+You can request that your personal data such as names and addresses and your answers to the interview questions are deleted at any time.
+Once the survey results (which do not identify you) have been published we would not be able to change the results by removing individual information.

 The answers you give are put together with the answers collected from thousands of other people across England and the survey findings are published in a report.